lynndylanhurley/devise_token_auth/README.md

 ##### DeviseTokenAuth::Concerns::SetUserByToken

 This gem includes a [Rails concern](http://api.rubyonrails.org/classes/ActiveSupport/Concern.html) called `DeviseTokenAuth::Concerns::SetUserByToken`.
-This concern can be used in controllers to identify users by their `Authorization` header.
+This concern can be used in controllers to identify users by their authentication headers.

 This concern runs a [before_action](http://guides.rubyonrails.org/action_controller_overview.html#filters), setting the `@user` variable for use in your controllers.
 The user will be signed in via devise for the duration of the request.